v2south/BinBayes/README.md

 .

 ```
-Suppose we are interested Model 4 with Logit as link function.
+Suppose we are interested in Model 4 with Logit as link function.
 We can compute the BIC and WAIC values as:
 ```
  # Model 4 with Logit link
 > L4_result <- BinBayes(accuracy, "M4", "Logit")